large-scale-gxe-methods/GEM/README.md

 ## Recent Updates
 [Version 1.5](https://github.com/large-scale-gxe-methods/GEM/releases/tag/v1.5) - March 9, 2023:
-* Changed the default option of Center function to center all the interaction covariates only
+* Changed the default of the --center flag to 2 to center all the interaction covariates only

 [Version 1.4.5](https://github.com/large-scale-gxe-methods/GEM/releases/tag/v1.4.5) - November 11, 2022: